Sketch My Soul

 Now, this is the part where I might lose some people, but hear me out.
 Most people think a 'bad' soulmate sketch is one that looks like a rough charcoal doodle.
 They want something that looks like a professional photograph.
 But in my experience, the true red flag is an overly detailed, hyper-realistic portrait.
 If it looks like a high-resolution headshot from a talent agency, be very careful.

 Why?
-Because a truly 'psychic' sketch is usually a bit ethereal or, at the very least, looks like it was drawn by a human.
+Because a truly 'psychic' sketch—at least the ones that feel authentic to the experience—is usually a bit ethereal or, at the very least, looks like it was drawn by a human.
 When you get something that looks like a 4K photograph, it often indicates the use of stolen stock photography or AI-generated faces that have been passed through a 'sketch' filter.
 I’ve started reverse-image searching the faces I get.
-If your 'soulmate' shows up as a model for a Swedish vitamins brand or a stock photo titled 'Happy Businessman Drinking Coffee,' you’ve been played.
+If your 'soulmate' shows up as a model for a vitamin brand or a stock photo titled 'Happy Businessman Drinking Coffee,' you’ve been played.
 The more it looks like a real photo, the less likely it is to be a real psychic impression.

-I’m still the Soulmate Sketch Lady, and I still have these four drawings taped to the inside of my pantry door (don’t ask, it’s just where they live now).
+I’m still the Soulmate Sketch Lady, and I still have these drawings taped to the inside of my pantry door (don’t ask, it’s just where they live now).
 I haven't met the guy with the mirrored jawline yet, but I have learned that a real connection can't be rush-delivered via a generic stock-photo filter in 47 minutes.
-I’m not saying don’t do it—it’s honestly a blast to show your friends during a wine night—just go into it with your eyes open.
-If it looks too perfect, or if it arrives before your laundry is finished drying, take it with a very large grain of suburban Philadelphia salt.
+I’m not saying don’t do it—it’s honestly a blast to show your friends during a wine night and debate which one looks most like that guy you met at the bar last weekend—just go into it with your eyes open.
+If it looks too perfect, or if it arrives before you've even finished your first glass of wine, take it with a very large grain of suburban Philadelphia salt.